salesforce/lwc-rfcs/text/0000-light-dom.md

 ## Basic example

-When the Shadow DOM option is turned off for a component, then its content is not attached to its shadow-root, but to the Element itself.
+When the Shadow DOM is turned off for a component, its content is not attached to its shadow-root, but to the element itself.
 Here is an example, showing whenever Shadow DOM is on or off:

 _Shadow DOM_